linkFly6/Promise/README.md

     The MIT License (MIT)

-    Copyright (c) 2004 Kohsuke Kawaguchi, Sun Microsystems Inc., and a number of other contributors.
+    Copyright (c) 2015 linkFly, and a number of other contributors.

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal